cakemanager/cakephp-whosonline/README.md

 - `userId` - Path to the users id in the session
 - `userModel` - The model of the users.
 Default `CakeManager.Users`
 - `usermetasModel` - The model of the usermetas.
 Default `WhosOnline.Usermetas`
-- `lastSeen` - Boolean if we should save the lastSeen-status
+- `lastSeen` - Boolean if we should save the lastSeen-status.
+Default `true`
-- `lastLogin` - Boolean if we should save the lastLogin-status
+- `lastLogin` - Boolean if we should save the lastLogin-status.
+Default `true`
-- `passedLogins` - Boolean if we should save the passedLogins-status
+- `passedLogins` - Boolean if we should save the passedLogins-status.
+Default `true`
-- `failedLogins` - Boolean if we should save the failedLogins-status
+- `failedLogins` - Boolean if we should save the failedLogins-status.
+Default `true`
-- `passwordRequests` - Boolean if we should save the passwordRequests-status
+- `passwordRequests` - Boolean if we should save the passwordRequests-status.
+Default `true`

-All statuses are default set to `true`.
+- `events` - Array with all events to use custom events.
+    - `lastSeen` - Event for when the users is last seen.
+Default `Component.Manager.beforeFilter`
+    - `passwordRequests` - Event for when an user requests a new password.
+Default `Controller.Users.afterForgotPassword`
+    - `passedLogin` - Event for a passed login.
+Default `Controller.Users.afterLogin`
+    - `failedLogin` - Event for a failed login.
+Default `Controller.Users.afterInvalidLogin`

 Example: